openstack/kolla/doc/swift-guide.rst

 Rings
 =====

-Run following commands locally to generate Rings for AIO demo setup.
-The commands work with "disks with partition table" example listed above.
+Run following commands locally to generate Rings for **all-in-one** demo setup.
+The commands work with **disks with partition table** example listed above.
 Please modify accordingly if your setup is different.

 ::